yuvraajsj18/Operating-Systems/notes/threads/threads.md

 - **Many-to-Many**

-  - Allows many user level thread to be mapped to many kernel threads.
+  - Allows many user-level threads to be mapped to many kernel threads.
   - Allows the OS to create a sufficient number of kernel threads.
-  - Solaris prior to version 9
+  - Solaris before version 9
   - Windows with the ThreadFiber package.

 - **Two-Level Model**

-  - Similar to Many to Many, except that it allows a user thread to be bound to kernal thread.
+  - Similar to Many to Many, except that it allows a user thread to be bound to a kernel thread.
   - Examples:
     - IRIX
     - HP-UX